-- Dealing effectively with separation issues while developing a sense of security. - Beginning to understand basic self reliance skills. - Sharing and interacting with peers. - Becoming aware of other people's feelings. - Beginning to develop self-respect and a positive self image. - Learning to make simple transitions from one activity to another while following a classroom routine. - Practicing simple manners i.e., please, thank you and taking turns. - Introducing the concept of personal hygiene. - Making the child's first school experience fun and meaningful while engaging in a positive manner, with adults and other children outside of the home environment. - Developing independence.
+- Dealing effectively with separation issues while developing a sense of security. - Beginning to understand basic self reliance skills. - Sharing and interacting with peers. - Becoming aware of other people's feelings. - Beginning to develop self-respect and a positive self image.

+- Learning to make simple transitions from one activity to another while following a classroom routine. - Practicing simple manners i.e., please, thank you and taking turns. - Introducing the concept of personal hygiene. - Making the child's first school experience fun and meaningful while engaging in a positive manner, with adults and other children outside of the home environment. - Developing independence.

 - Responding to simple directions, including classroom rules.

 - Understanding a daily routine.

 - Recognizing common objects.

 - Exposure to numbers, colors, and shapes.

 - Initial discovery of the alphabet.

-- Providing opportunities for language development through: circle time, singing, story telling, arts and crafts, etc.
+- Providing opportunities for language development through: circle time, music and movement, story telling/read alouds, arts and creative expression, etc.